heyloura/lillihub-client/README.md

 I hope people enjoy using the app as much as I did building it ❤️🐸

+# Details stored by Lillihub

+An encrypted cookie with the Micro.blog app token is stored on the user browser.
+Some details are about the user are stored in memory, including username, avatar image location, micro.blog subscription type and ....
+Some user details are saved to Deno Deploy's KV storage.
+This includes the username, the last time the app was accessed by the user, and lillihub user preferences.

 # Contributing

 # Running Locally
 You will need to have [Deno](https://deno.com/) installed and available on your `$PATH`.
-Then run the command `deno run --allow-env --allow-net --allow-read --unstable main.js`.
+Then run the command `deno run --allow-env --allow-net --allow-read --unstable-kv main.js`.
 This will run the webserver on your `localhost`.
 There is no build step.

 You will also need an `.env` file with the `APP_URL` pointing to your `localhost`.
 In my case it was `localhost:8080`